 Some choose to follow the hype and invest in those cryptos that are trending, like what happens in Dogecoin cryptocurrency, which initially happens to be a meme coin.
 Dogecoin's price reached its all-time high after Reddit groups and a CEO of an electric car company announced their fondness for dogecoin.

 However, the coin's price plummeted after a few months.
-This is another reason why diversifying your crypto portfolio is essential.
+This is another reason why diversifying your crypto portfolio is essential to minimize the risk associated with sudden and unexpected crypto price movements.

 To get an overview of the various ways to diversify your crypto portfolio and which coins or tokens you should invest in, read through this article.